 Independent Compensation Consultant.
-The Compensation Committee has engaged Pay Governance LLC as its independent compensation consultant to provide support to the Compensation Committee.
-The independent compensation consultant advises the Compensation Committee in performing its duties and makes recommendations to the Compensation Committee regarding our executive compensation program.
+The Compensation Committee has engaged Pay Governance LLC as its independent compensation consultant to support the Compensation Committee in performing its duties and to make recommendations to the Compensation Committee regarding our executive compensation program.
 The independent compensation consultant reports directly to the Compensation Committee and provides advice and analysis solely to the Compensation Committee.
 The independent compensation consultant supports the Compensation Committee by:

-- participating by invitation in meetings, or portions of meetings, of the Compensation Committee to advise the Compensation Committee on specific matters that arise; - offering objective advice regarding the compensation and policy recommendations presented to the Compensation Committee by the Company's management, including senior members of the Company's human resources staff; and - supplying data regarding the compensation practices of comparable companies.
+- participating in meetings and executive sessions of the Compensation Committee to advise the Compensation Committee on specific matters that arise; - offering objective advice regarding the compensation and policy recommendations presented to the Compensation Committee by the Company's management, including senior members of the Company's human resources staff; and - supplying data regarding the compensation practices of comparable companies.

-The Compensation Committee requested and received advice from the independent compensation consultant with respect to all significant matters addressed by the Compensation Committee during 2015.
-Except for the services provided to the Compensation Committee, neither the individual compensation consultant nor Pay Governance LLC nor any of its affiliates provided any services to the Company or its affiliates in 2015.
+The Compensation Committee requested and received advice from the independent compensation consultant with respect to all significant matters addressed by the Compensation Committee during 2016.
+Except for the services provided to the Board, neither the individual compensation consultant nor Pay Governance LLC nor any of its affiliates provided any services to the Company or its affiliates in 2016.

-The Compensation Committee assessed the work of Pay Governance LLC during 2015 pursuant to SEC rules and concluded that Pay Governance's work did not raise any conflict of interest.
+The Compensation Committee assessed the work of Pay Governance LLC during 2016 pursuant to SEC rules and concluded that Pay Governance's work did not raise any conflict of interest.